digitaltumors/DRPT/Readme.md

 This model is adapted from the sister version known as [G2PT](https://www.biorxiv.org/content/10.1101/2024.10.23.619940v2)

-## Environmental Set-Up
+## Environment Set-Up

-Use the environment.yml is provided to establish the conda environment
+Use the environment.yml provided to establish the conda environment:
 ```
 conda env create python==3.6 --name envname --file=environment.yml
 ```